antononcube/RakuForPrediction-blog/Articles/Dont-use-FEN-to-chess-with-LLMs.md

 8/B3R3/8/8/4n1p1/5kP1/5P2/R3K1Q1 b - - 0 1
 ```

-Using one of latest Gemini's vision/omni models (with Gemini's vision models image Base64 strings have to used instead of image URLs):
+Using one of latest Gemini's vision/omni models (with Gemini's vision models image Base64 strings have to be used instead of image URLs):

 ```raku